privefl/jekyll-now-r-template/README.md

 - Create an Rmd document with the template from package prettyjekyll.
 - Fill it, previewing the result with the Knit button.
 The main content should be the same in your future post.
-- When you are finished, use `prettyjekyll::FormatPost` on your R Markdown file and commit/push the changes.
+- When you have finished, use `prettyjekyll::FormatPost` on your R Markdown file and commit/push the changes.
 - Go verify that it renders well on yhour blog.

 ### Requirements and features of FormatPost